 Right now, companies spend an estimated $400 billion a year on content marketing, according to industry data.

 Here’s how it works: Companies hire digital marketing agencies to do the work.
-And those agencies hire freelancers to create content like:
+And those agencies hire freelancers to do things like:

 - Blog posts